-Starting an investment company can be very profitable.
+Starting your own investment company can be very profitable.
 With proper planning, execution and hard work, you can enjoy great success.
 Below you will learn the keys to launching a successful investment company.

-Importantly, a critical step in starting an investment company is to complete your business plan.
+Importantly, a critical step in starting your own investment firm is to complete your business plan.
 To help you out, you should download Growthink’s Ultimate Business Plan Template here.

 14 Steps To Start an Investment Company: